biomage-ltd/.github/profile/README.md

 ## Hi there 👋

-If you are looking for the source code of Cellenics, go to: https://github.com/hms-dbmi-cellenics
+If you are looking for the source code of Cellenics, go to: https://github.com/hms-dbmi-cellenics If you want to know more about what we do at Biomage, go to: https://www.biomage.net/

 <!--

 **Here are some ideas to get you started:**